Jimbly/LD51-spacemine-defense/README.md

   X miners change color
   X miners show dig arrow sprite too
 * Next: simulation functionality:
-  * Second unit: Factory, generates supplies
+  X Second unit: Factory, generates supplies
-    * Supplies are stored up to some partial capacity (so building can start immediately, if there was any left)
-  * Building takes supplies
+    X Supplies are stored up to some partial capacity (so building can start immediately, if there was any left) X Building takes supplies
   * Mining takes supplies
+  * Supply links have an active state
+  * Supplies travel on links
   * Rules:
     * Units that are building: grab a packet whenever one is available and none are in flight
     * On 10 second tick: